ualib/agda-algebras/birkhoff.lagda.rst

 ..
 FILE: birkhoff.lagda.rst
 ..
 AUTHOR: William DeMeo and Siva Somayyajula
 ..
 DATE: 23 Feb 2020
 ..
-UPDATE: 22 Jun 2020
+UPDATE: 27 Jun 2020
 ..
 REF: Based on the file `birkhoff.agda` (23 Jan 2020).

 .. _birkhoffs theorem in agda:

 ============================
-Birkhoff's theorem in Agda
+Birkhoff's Theorem in Agda
 ============================

 The following is Birkhoff's celebrated HSP theorem.
 The proof we give here (and formalize in Agda) is the same one that appears in Cliff Bergman's excellent textbook on universal algebra (see :cite:`Bergman:2012`, Thm 4.41).